 In accordance with the provisions of the Florida Statutes, the District maintains a Policies and Procedures Manual that is available to the public.
 The Manual presents and discusses items including: District organization, agenda formulation and execution, processing of permits that affect works of the District, the budget process, etc. Periodic revisions including deletions, additions, and amendments are made to maintain consistency with Florida Statutes and other codes and rules.
-This year, the entire manual is being updated to include new policies that have been added throughout the year.
-The update will continue through next year.
+The entire manual is being updated to include new policies that have been added throughout the year.
+The update will continue through next year and includes the new Enhanced Stabilization Policy that was approved in April 2017.